CamRobinson1103/CamRobinson1103/README.md

 - Linkedin Page: [Linkedin](https://www.linkedin.com/in/cameron-robinson-9557051ba/)

 ## Sandman
 This is the final project I did as a student at AIE.
 In it you play as a red panda collecting dreams to escape a dream.
-In this project I was in charge of the collectibles and win conditions
+In this project I was in charge of the collectibles and win conditions.

 ![alt text](https://user-images.githubusercontent.com/69812742/173671354-92470dcd-fcef-4f1f-a03c-1c28f032d8a8.png)